drwahyudi/drwahyudi.github.io/code/gee-bs/index.md

 ```

+Create series of 'feature' rectangles that goes from the outlet of the channel, all the way upstream.
+Each 'feature' properties must be set as:

+Import as: Feature
+Property: Label
+Value: n (0,1,2,...)

 Next, let's explore and import the Sentinel-1 data.
 We are going to use the VV polarisation since it demonstrated best response for channel bed roughness analysis (Purinton et al., 2020).

 ```java